ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

 As mentioned before CUDA and HIP are very similar so it makes sense to check them in the same time.
 Hello World
 ~~~~~~~~~~~
+Here is the most basic example of CUDA and HIP.
 .. tabs::

    .. tab:: Kokkos